October 1962 – March 1963

 Weekends are for romantic getaways, or putting the Bentley through its paces out on country roads, or golf.

-(“Lifestyle” details provided mostly by MR and FRWL, the flemingsbond.com website, and the post “The Literary James Bond” on the BAMF Style website, which I discovered three-fourths of the way through writing this, and pretty much makes this whole appendix entirely redundant.)
+(“Lifestyle” details provided mostly by MR and FRWL, the flemingsbond.com website, the jamesbonddossier website, and the post “The Literary James Bond” on the BAMF Style website, which I discovered three-fourths of the way through writing this, and pretty much makes this whole appendix entirely redundant.)

 APPENDIX C: The “Year of Birth” Debate: